 Li-Ion

-Do check out my guide on how to fly long range FPV.
+Do check out my guide on how to fly long range FPV, where Li-Ion batteries are preferred.

 How to Choose LiPo Battery Packs?